frostproject/create-roblox-app/README.md

 1. Make your changes, implement and commit them as usual.

 2. Update the [CHANGELOG.md](CHANGELOG.md).
 Follow the [Keep a Changelog](https://keepachangelog.com/en/1.1.0/) format.
-It’s simple and helps consumers understand what changed between versions.
+It's simple and helps consumers understand what changed between versions.

 3. Optionally, upgrade your dependencies and run `pesde update` to refresh the [pesde.lock](pesde.lock) file.